BU-Spark/ml-bu-autograder/aseef-client-docs.md

-TODO: rn there are only 5 bullets but they can probably be split further

-1. (Josh) Technical recommendations for optimal tools for MET's use case.
-The implications of this as I understanding is you are looking for something that is primary within the Azure ecosystem and if outside the Azure ecosystem, it should be something that should be integrable easily.
-- tell them about Azure's offerings for pdf extract, ocr, etc
-- more stuff
-- cohere and how that can be integrated?

-2. (Fahim) Recommendations for the optimal model (or combination of) in that tool for MET's use case.
-- Maybe tell them they can use a mixture and best model depends on use case.
-- use gpt 4.1 nano for content thats directly written in the course material (no reasoning needed) - pure summarization.
-- gpt 4.1 mini for most general purpose tasks.
-- gpt 4.1 for anything involving formal reasoning BUT the problem is widely known/well understood.
-- for more complex formal math tasks a reasoning model (gemini 2.5 pro) is needed. expensive.

-3. (Zach) Recommendations on optimal configurations for that model (temperature, etc) and as well as how to specify these configs.

 ## Optimal Strategy for Course Material Storage on Azure

 When structuring your storage hierarchy in Azure Blob Storage, it's critical to understand performance implications: